 I started to sand/fill/machine it now.
 I still need to add the removable side panel and paint it, but after moving house.
 I put the project on hold for a few weeks whilst we moved.

-We successfully moved house!
+We successfully moved house, for the second time during this long-run-on project!
 The subwoofer only took a few knocks on the edges, so I’m glad I decided not to machine the edges before moving else the damage would be more than superficial.

 In the mean time, I ordered some “Tuffcab” paint + rollers to give a tough, textured effect.
 I also got an omnidirectional measurement mic soon for use with Room EQ wizard.